 Using research and writing skills in Humanities, scaling in Math, circuitry in Science, and Engineering in Makers, the seventh grade students at HTMMA partnered with different non-profits around San Diego to help spread their messages to the community.
 Students explored the history of parades and non-fiction texts about parades, scaled blueprints of their float ideas, circuited their lights, and built their parade float.
-The students partnered with The Animal Pad, The Rescue Dog, Fishes and Loaves, and the OB Women’s Club to build them a parade float that was exhibited in 2018 OB Holiday Parade.
+The students partnered with The Animal Pad, The Rescue Dog, Fishes and Loaves, and the OB Women’s Club to build parade floats that were exhibited in the 2018 Ocean Beach Holiday Parade.

 Encouraging creativity, being proactive in the community, spreading positivity, and interdisciplinary learning, the students did so much more than build a float.
 Given leadership positions and smaller subgroups, students collaborated with their peers, used so many tools to build, researched floats and materials, and took on roles pertaining to their passions.
 In this project, they practiced so many soft and hard skills that resulted in them being a collective and powerful voice.
 When given a real client and an authentic audience the students were powerful and unstoppable.
 Students built the float for their non-profit not because they had to but because they wanted to spread an important message to their community.